getmeli/meli-docs/src/data/docs/90-environment-reference/10-server.md

 **Description**:

 This is where your sites are served.
+Setting this variables allows you to serve your sites with a different domain than that used to access Meli.

 ## MELI\_STANDALONE